althonos/pyhmmer/docs/benchmarks.rst

 between the different threads.

-Loading from a pressed HMM saves a constant time, independently of the number of threads. pyHMMER also has a constant overhead compared to HMMER for a higher number of threads.
+Loading from a pressed HMM saves a constant time, independently of the number of threads.
+PyHMMER also has a constant overhead compared to HMMER for a higher number of threads.